Get involved in the PREMSTEM project

 We’ll aim to run the co-creation workshops at a time suitable to participants attending from Europe and Australia.

 One-on-one interviews will last approximately 1 hour.
-The facilitator will work with participants after the interview to approve the transcription of the interview.
+The facilitator will work with participants after the interview to approve the transcription of the discussion.

 Are you interested in taking part?

-If you’re interested in taking part in the PREMSTEM co-creation activities, are willing to attend as many workshops as possible and identify as being a representative of one of the groups listed above, please get in touch via our contact form!
+If you’re interested in taking part in the PREMSTEM co-creation activities (either workshops or an interview) and identify as being a representative of one of the groups listed above, please get in touch via our contact form!

 The PREMSTEM co-creation activities have been approved by the RMIT University STEM College Human Ethics Advisory Network as they meet the requirements of the National Statement on Ethical Conduct in Human Research (NHMRC, 2007).